-For Palmer finding that heart is not as difficult as one might expect as he uses his own experiences as an outsider to draw upon for inspiration.
+For Palmer, finding that heart is not as difficult as one might expect, using his experiences as an outsider to draw inspiration.

 “Whether it is those times where my love has not been returned or my friendship has been unwanted, we have all been outcasts at some part in our lives,” he says.

-But even as Palmer delves into the more emotional side of the story, he just as quickly turns things back to the sheer fun of being able to play someone like Shrek, with no better example than the shows infamous farting scene between Shrek and Fiona, played in this TUTS production by Lindsay Warnock.
+But even as Palmer delves into the more emotional side of the story, he just as quickly turns things back to the sheer fun of being able to play someone like Shrek.
+There is no better example than the infamous farting scene between Shrek and Fiona, played in this TUTS production by Lindsay Warnock.